-Hands are a huge part of how we are able to get things done every single day, and even though the surgery will restore your ability to use them, the first few days after the procedure can be a bit of an adjustment and change.
+Hands are a huge part of how we are able to get things done every single day, and even though the surgery will regain your ability to use them, the first few days after the procedure can be a bit of an adjustment and change.
 Should you use your hands or rest them, how do you avoid putting strain on them and how long with carpal tunnel surgery recovery be?
+In other words, what to expect after carpal tunnel surgery?
 For more information, read on about expectations and aftercare when you’ve undergone carpal tunnel syndrome surgery.

 Carpal Tunnel Surgery